mmaquer2/weather_app/README.md

-##Weather APP
+## Weather APP

--Basic weather forcast app using data from the open weather map API.
+- Basic weather forcast app using data from the open weather map API.

+- Live demo can be seen at => (still under construction)